SimonR99/mistlab.github.io/pages/about-us.rst

    towards *space technologies*.
 The lab is located in the Lassonde Building, at `Polytechnique Montreal <http://www.polymtl.ca>`_, situated on the campus of the University of Montreal.
-The lab is just a few metro stops away from Montreal’s lively downtown area.
+The lab is just a few metro stops away from Montreal's lively downtown area.

 .. raw:: html